How to limit WIP (Work-in-process) inventory

 3. Set the operation that signifies the WIP is finished being produced (such as the last operation of a Job) to produce the CONWIP Inventory as a Product.

-In effect, this will limit the number of units that are in WIP at any point in time.
+In effect, this will limit the number of units in WIP at any point in time.